15 Types of Sales Tools You Must Know in 2025

 In the age of big data, sales analytics has become an important part of every sales report.
 Instead of manually gathering analytics through a tangle of spreadsheets, sales analytics software allows sales managers to access it systematically in one place.

 Sales analytics systems are usually implemented on top of CRMs, and use algorithms based on existing data to reveal insights, though some serve as both the CRM system of record as well as the analytics tool itself.
+This helps in creating a more frictionless CRM management experience, as there is no need to integrate the tools and things like sales dashboards are easy to build based on CRM data.

 The adoption of sales analytics software is growing rapidly throughout the business world.
 In the past, mainly larger enterprises took advantage of this type of technology.
 Thanks to the rise of SalesOps roles in small and medium-sized businesses, the adoption of sales analytic tools has grown in this segment lately.